rehierl/node-tree-outliner/1-2-set-theory/0-0-set-theory.md

 # Set theory

 * See "mathematics" for the core concept of sets.
-* See "relations" for "ordered sets".
+* See "sequences" for "ordered sets".

 <!-- ======================================================================= -->
 ## wikipedia, set theory